Rohit Shetty

-Rohit Shetty (born 14 March 1974) is an Indian filmmaker, screenwriter, stuntman, producer and television personality who works in Hindi cinema.
-A notable director of Hindi cinema, his movies often mix the genres of action comedy and masala films.
+Rohit Shetty (born 14 March 1974) is an Indian director, screenwriter, stuntman, producer and television personality who works in Hindi cinema.
+A notable director of Hindi cinema, his film often mix the genres of action comedy and masala films.

-His breakthrough came with the first installment of the comedy film franchise Golmaal (2006), starring Ajay Devgn and Arshad Warsi, which became a sleeper hit.
-Further subsequent successful films in the franchise included Golmaal Returns (2008) and Golmaal 3 (2010), which became one of the highest-grossing films of the year.
+His breakthrough came with the first installment of the comedy film franchise Golmaal (2006), starring Ajay Devgn, Tusshar Kapoor and Arshad Warsi, which became a sleeper hit.
+Further subsequent successes in the franchise included Golmaal Returns (2008), Golmaal 3 (2010) and Golmaal Again (2017), each of which went on to rank among the highest-grossing films of the year.

-Shetty returned to the action genre with Singham (2011) after eight years of his debut action thriller Zameen (2003).
-It also starred Ajay Devgn in the lead; the film turned out to be one of the highest grossers of the year.
-Later on, it expanded into the Cop Universe with other successful films such as Singham Returns (2014), Simmba (2018),Sooryavanshi (2021) and Singham Again (2024).
-His other notable successes include All the Best: Fun Begins (2009), Bol Bachchan (2012), and Chennai Express (2013), starring Shah Rukh Khan, which became the highest grossing Hindi film, surpassing 3 Idiots at that time.
+Shetty returned to the action genre with Singham (2011) after eight years of his debut action thriller Zameen (2003), which also starred Devgn in the lead; the film turned out to be one of the highest grossers of the year.
+Later on, it expanded into the Cop Universe with other successful films such as Singham Returns (2014), Simmba (2018) and Sooryavanshi (2021).
+His other notable successes include All the Best: Fun Begins (2009), Bol Bachchan (2012), and Chennai Express (2013); the latter became the highest grossing Hindi film, surpassing 3 Idiots at that time.

 Apart from film directing, he has also hosts the stunt-based adventure show Fear Factor: Khatron Ke Khiladi since 2014.
-Rohit is identified for his one-liners and comic timing.